yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 {% endhighlight %}

-{% info %} Hosting services is done on a Processing Unit that starts an embedded space.
+{% infosign %} Hosting services is done on a Processing Unit that starts an embedded space.

 {refer}For more details regarding service hosting please refer to [Domain Service Host|Domain Service Host]{refer}